Step by step guide to attending an anti-discrimination leave hearing at NCAT.

 Prepare your arguments about why the complaint should go aheadStep 3: Attend the leave hearingStep 4: Receive NCAT's decisionStep 5: Consider whether to appeal

 You, and the other parties, will receive a letter from NCAT to advise that the case has been listed for a leave hearing in four to six weeks' time.
 At this hearing, the Tribunal will decide whether to give you permission to go ahead with your complaint.
 The respondent will be asked to come to the leave hearing as well.
-A judicial member of the Tribunal will hear the application.
+A Tribunal Member will hear the application.

 The test the Tribunal will apply is whether it is fair and just for the complaint to go ahead.
 One relevant factor is how likely it is that the complaint will succeed if it goes to a full hearing.

-The Tribunal member will either give permission for the complaint to go ahead or refuse permission.
-If the Judicial member refuses permission the complaint will be dismissed.
+The Tribunal Member will either give permission for the complaint to go ahead or refuse permission.
+If the Member refuses permission the complaint will be dismissed.

 The decision to grant or refuse leave cannot be appealed to NCAT's Appeal Panel.
 You may be able to commence an action in the Supreme Court.
 You should obtain legal advice if you are considering this.
 If you are unsuccessful you will probably have to pay the costs of the other party.